-- Assuring that this policy is communicated to everyone within their jurisdiction and to all new members of the Campus community. - Implementing the policy and guideline and assuring that appropriate notice is provided. - 3.
-Developing guidelines to embrace all special circumstances in the Campus is impossible.
-If unit heards find curcumstances in their areas that they believe warrant exception from particular provisions in this Smoking Policy for specific local exceptions to the President or his or her designee.
+- Assuring that this policy is communicated to everyone within their jurisdiction and to all new members of the campus community. - Implementing the policy and guideline and assuring that appropriate notice is provided. - 3.
+Developing guidelines to embrace all special circumstances in the campus is impossible.
+If unit heads find circumstances in their areas that they believe warrant exception from particular provisions in this Smoking Policy, they may address requests for specific local exceptions to the President or his or her designee.